wbhager/Python-Practice/FirstAIAgent/readme.md

 11/10: Added code so that I should be able to make an API call to claude-sonnet, but having an issue with an anthropic bug saying I don't have it installed when
 I know that I do

-11/14: Debugging bug saying that I still don't have claude installed, went about fixing this in several ways but still no found solutions.
+11/14: Debugging bug saying that I still don't have claude installed, went about fixing this in several ways but still have not uncovered any solutions.
 Removed special character from original directory name to limit the kinds of unnecessary errors that could be causing issues for me

 11/16: Spent some more time debugging, renamed file names to remove special characters to limit unnecessary errors